geomedialab/create-subtitles/README.md

-To view and/or edit your subtitles directly on Youtube:
+Working with Youtube directly:
 -------------------------------------------------------

 Youtube provides a useful subtitle editing platform that may come in handy if the audio quality in your video is very poor and leads to subtitle syncing errors.
 If this is happening, then you may want to edit your subtitles manually on Youtube.

-- To access your private Youtube videos:
-	- From your Youtube channel, click CUSTOMIZE CHANNEL > Videos (tab)
+Alternatively, if your media file is shorter than 10 minutes long, then you may also choose to forego using this tool entirely and try uploading and synchronizing your transcript using Youtube's interface.

+- To edit a subtitle file directly from Youtube's interface:
+	- When logged into your Youtube channel, click **Your Videos** on the left (this is where you will find any videos you may have uploaded or wish to upload with the tool).
+If you wish, you may upload videos and transcript files directly from within this page.
-- To access/edit/delete any and all Youtube videos:
+	- To edit any previously uploaded transcripts:
-	- From your Youtube channel, click CREATOR STUDIO > Select videos to be deleted > Actions (dropdown) > Delete Using Youtube's *Creator Studio Classis* is recommended over their newer version...
+		- Hover over a video and click **Details**
+		- In the next page, click **Subtitles** on the left
+		- Then, click **EDIT** for the transcript file you wish to edit.

-Once having done this, you will need to run the program again, this time disabling any upload parameters (1-3), and enabling the *download subtitle* and *combine subtitle* parameters (4,6).
+If you are doing this to correct subtitles from videos that you have already snipped and uploaded using this command line tool, you will need to run the command line tool again: this time disabling any upload parameters and enabling only the *download subtitle* and *combine subtitle* parameters (5,7).

 A note on Youtube credentials
 -----------------------------